 WHAT THE WORDS MEAN:

-To call ourselves ‘reformed’ means that we align ourselves to the piety and practice recovered during the 16th century by the reformers, or ‘protestants’.
-Of primary importance: Justification by Grace alone through Faith in Christ alone, was a doctrine that had become buried under the man made traditions of the Church of Rome, to such a degree that when the monk, Martin Luther, ‘discovered’ this teaching in Paul’s letter to the Romans, he felt as if he had been struck by lightning.
+To call ourselves ‘reformed’ means that we align ourselves to the piety and practice recovered during the 16th century by the protestant reformers.
+Justification by Grace alone through Faith in Christ alone, was a doctrine that had become buried under the man made traditions of the Medieval Church, to such a degree that when the monk, Martin Luther, ‘discovered’ this teaching in Paul’s letter to the Galatians, he felt as if he had been struck by lightning.
 The recovered commitments the early protestants were willing to die for can be described by the 5 ‘solas’ of the Reformation: Grace alone, Faith alone, Scripture alone, Christ alone, and Glory to God alone.

 To be a reformed church is to be a confessional church.
-The historic church has used secondary writings (scripture alone being primary) by which the essentials of the Christian faith, as well as various issues that needed to be addressed because of errors and heresies, were collected and codified in such a way that leaders in the church were expected to subscribe to them in their teaching and practice.
+The historic church has used secondary writings (scripture alone being primary) by which the essentials of the Christian faith were collected and defended against the heresies of the day.
 There were many confessions written during the time of the reformation, mostly for geographical reasons, but at Sovereign Grace we subscribe to the beloved 3 Forms of Unity: The Belgic Confession, The Canons of Dordt, and the Heidelberg Catechism.
 As Dr. Michael Horton has said: It is important for every Christian to know what they believe and why they believe it; which is exactly what the 3 Forms helps us do.

-While we are not affiliated with any denomination, we nevertheless believe that it is important for the Body of Christ to acknowledge its catholicity (universal) as being comprised of all those whom Christ has purchased by His own blood, across time and space.
-In this especially polarized and divisive time, we are more interested than ever in finding ways to show love to our brothers in other churches around the world, expressing our unity under One head, Jesus Christ the Lord, even while there are doctrinal issues that need to be addressed with integrity and wisdom, and always- with love.
+We are independent, not isolationist.
+We are not beholden to a particular denomination, but that does not mean that we are ignorant or ignoring the issues and concerns of the body of Christ.
+In this especially polarized and divisive time, we are more than a little interested in finding ways to show love to our brothers in other churches around the world, and expressing our unity under One head, Jesus Christ, even while acknowledging that there are doctrinal issues among the Brethren that need to be addressed with integrity and wisdom, and always- with love.

-We believe that the scriptures speak to all mankind as being ‘in covenant’ with our Creator; under obligation to our maker either through the covenant of Works, or the covenant of Grace.
+We believe all of scripture points us to Christ the Lord, from Genesis to Revelation, as the fulfillment of what has been called the overarching covenant of Redemption; which the triune God established before the foundations of the world were made.
+The scriptures speak to all mankind as being ‘in covenant’ with our Creator; under obligation to our maker either through the covenant of Works, or the covenant of Grace.
 According to the Scriptures, we are to receive ‘blessings’ for our fulfillment, or ‘curses’ for our failure to fulfill, our covenantal obligations.
 Scripture teaches that all humanity is under the obligation of the covenant of Works that He established with our first parents when they were created to tend and keep the garden in loyal service to God, and that we are under its curse since the covenant was broken through their disobedience.
 They were ejected from the garden and cursed with the burden of sin ending in death and judgement, and all of us born to them suffer the same penalty.
 Since all are born under the curse, we all will eventually reap the consequences of living lives of disobedience.

 Fortunately, God was willing to demonstrate His great mercy upon the covenant breakers; by establishing a new covenant, the covenant of Grace, by which mankind can participate once more in a loving and fruitful relationship with their Creator, receiving the blessings of a new covenant through faith in Jesus, who becomes for us a “new and better Adam”, by perfectly fulfilling the obligations required to receive the favor of a Holy God, and sharing those benefits with all those who believe in Him.
 Because Christ took our humanity on Himself, and paid the debt of the broken covenant of Works by dying on the cross and bearing the wrath of God in our place, and He lived a life of perfect obedience as a man (also, for us), we are now free to focus on living lives of Gratitude for this amazing Grace we have received, through no works of our own; as members of the new covenant of Grace.